thecrypt0naut/crypt0guides/README.md

 I started searching for a better solution and stumbled across the [Nodemaster script by Florian Maier](https://github.com/masternodes/vps).
 He claims it's the most straightforward way to set up any masternode, and I'd be inclined to agree with him.
 It's a consistently slick process that I've never looked back from.

-It was never my intention to write guides, but I got into a discussion with a Discord mod and they asked me to make a guide for their community, to show them how to make stress free masternodes, even if they don't have any linux experience.
+It was never my intention to write guides, but I got into a discussion with a Discord mod and they asked me to make a guide for their community, to show them how to make stress free masternodes even if they don't have any Linux experience.

 ## Coin Specific Guides